slowernews/wisdom-tldr/README.md

 > *'Volume usually outpaces intensity.
 You can’t just put in a huge effort a few times.' -- Allen Tucker*

 Create high value systems: [meditate](#on-meditation), spend time outside, [rest](#on-health), travel, learn useful skills.<br>
-Avoid low value systems: social media, news, owning a TV, working long hours, control of petty stuff.
+Avoid low value systems: social media, news, owning a TV, working long hours, control of petty stuff, perfectionism..

 > *'Go for a walk in the morning and decide what would make the day a successful day.' -- Allen Tucker*